learn-academy-2020-alpha/password-generator-tryin-our-best-d/README.md

 - THEN a password is generated that matches the selected criteria

 - WHEN the password is generated
-- THEN te password is either displayed in an alert or written to the page.\
+- THEN the password is either displayed in an alert or written to the page.

 ## Stretch Goals